regulatorystudies/Reg-Stats/data/es_rules/by_agency/README.md

 To update the datasets for a new presidential year after 2021, follow these steps:

 1. Ensure whether Python and the relevant packages are installed on your computer's environment (see instructions below on setting up your environment).
-1. In the beginning of each year, run the Python script `update_agency_es_rules.py` in your preferred IDE to update the datasets.
+1. Run the Python script `update_agency_es_rules.py` in your preferred IDE to update the datasets.

 #### Environment Set Up